dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 Getting attributes
 ------------------

-The code fragment below shows how to read and print almost the attributes.
-The values are retrieved from the remote device (not cached).
+The code fragment below shows how to read and print almost all the attributes (values are regularly updated from MAVLink messages sent by the vehicle).

 .. code:: python